-Ancient author: Herodotos of Halikarnassos, The Histories, or The Inquiries (link to Greek text and translation)
+Ancient author: Herodotos of Halikarnassos, Histories, or Inquiries, portions of book 7 (link to Greek text and translation)

 Comments: Writing about 420 BCE, Herodotos (also Latinized as Herodotus) of Halikarnassos in Karia (Caria) outlines the ethnic composition of king Xerxes’ (reigned 486-465 BCE) Persian army, providing details about the appearance and military equipment of each people.
 This also provides a picture of the military as a social setting in which peoples of various backgrounds would potentially encounter one another and where cultural encounters and potentially cultural transmission would take place.